BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Release the Elastic IP
 ----------------------
-Use the following awscli command to release the public IPv4 address
+Use the following awscli command to release the public IPv4 address.
+Recall that leaving it allocated but unassigned will incur a charge.

+**NOTE**: The associated instance will have to complete its termination in order for the Elastic IP to not be "In use" and availabel for release

 .. code-block::